This post was most recently updated on June 19th, 2022.

 The error tells me to go to default apps and select a file association there.
 So I took a look at my default apps – and lo and behold, I had not selected an email application.

-Shutting down all of your OneDrive instances (I have 3 running normally) should help in case the issue is caused by your OneDrive client freaking out (and why wouldn’t it be?
+Shutting down all of your OneDrive instances (I have 3 or 4 running normally) should help in case the issue is caused by your OneDrive client freaking out (and why wouldn’t it be?
 It’s one of the usual suspects after all), shouldn’t it?

-And actually, it got worse after the clients were up and running again.
+And actually, it got worse after the client(s) were up and running again.

 But if you want to try this anyway (and enjoy the silence while your files are gradually getting more and more out-of-sync), here are the magic commands to end and restart all OneDrive processes (your path to OneDrive executable might be different depending on your system configuration!)taskkill /im onedrive.exe /f